ipkg/voletc/README.md

 Download the linux package from [here](https://github.com/ipkg/voletc/releases).
 Once downloaded, untar and execute the installer.

 	# Untar
-	tar -zxvf voletc-0.1.6-linux.tgz
+	tar -C / -zxf voletc-0.1.6-linux.tgz

-	# Run installer
-	./voletc-installer.sh

-This will install the binary and startup script.
+This will install the binary and startup script in the following locations.

 - /usr/local/bin/voletc
 - /etc/init/voletc.conf

-You can now start the service as follows:
+You can now start/stop the daemon as follows:

 	# Start the agent
 	start voletc